andymasteroffish/tcg_proxy_gen/info/readme.txt

 —————

-I had a way less user friendly version of this program that I used to test my own card games and to print proxies for MTG cards that were too valuable to actually play with.
-It seemed useful so I decided to rework it into something other people could easily use.
-Hopefully it is helpful to you
+This tool lets you drag in images or folders of images and export multi-page, ready to print PDFs that can be cut up and slipped into card sleeves.

+This is a more user friendly version of my Booster Pack Generator which I used to test my own games.
+That tool is available here: andymakes.itch.io/booster-pack-generator

 —————